mvolkmann/MyUnixEnv/notes/GoNotes.md

 - performs garbage collection
 - supports networking operations
 - supports concurrency
+- supports JSON marshalling and unmarshalling
 - minimal support for object-oriented programming
   - through structs with methods
-- no support for functional programming
+- no builtin support for functional programming
   - for example, no builtin map, filter, and reduce functions for arrays
+  - hard to implement due to lack of generics
+- supports composition, but not inheritance of types

 ## Reasons to use